PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

     ```

 * For advanced connection configurations, you may manually generate service files and place them under `/config/user/connman` (see section [Connecting to a network using service configuration (provisioning) files](#service-configuration-files)).
 These are also known as *provisioning files*, and their file extensions must be `.config`.

+### Install Wi-Fi firmware on PICO-PI with PICO-IMX7D SoM and NXP 8M Mini EVK devices

+PICO-PI with PICO-IMX7D SoM and NXP 8M Mini EVK devices require the Wi-Fi firmware to be installed separately.
+Using [MBL CLI](../develop-apps/setting-up.html) and [use a shell](../develop-apps/usage.html#get-shell-access-ssh) to run the install script:
+'''
+mbl-cli [-a address] shell
+/opt/arm/populate_rootfs_qca.sh
+'''
+This will display a EULA that must be accepted to install the firmware.
+After the firmware is installed it is necessary to reboot the device:
+'''
+mbl-cli [-a address] shell reboot
+'''
+This process will have to be repeated each time a root filesystem update is performed.

 ### Enabling Wi-Fi